City-Hopping Around the United States: Nashville, Memphis and New Orleans, Done Differently

 Taking to the open road in a car is a great way to get around on your own terms.
 And if there’s one place to do this, it’s the scenic Deep South.

-Broadway is a major thoroughfare in Nashville © Nina Dietzel / Getty Images
+Broadway is a bustling thoroughfare in downtown Nashville | © Nina Dietzel / Getty Images

-Explore Nashville’s nightlife
+ToursExplore Nashville’s nightlife

-.
-Experience it fully on an evening pub crawl that stops off at locations such as the various honky-tonk bars on Broadway and Alley Taps gin mill in Printers Alley.
-Be sure to try Ole Smoky Moonshine, along with Nashville’s many brews and cocktails.
+Going hand in hand with the music culture is a thriving bar scene.
+Experience it on an evening pub crawl that stops off at locations such as the various honky-tonk bars on Broadway and Alley Taps gin mill in Printers Alley.
+Be sure to try the Ole Smoky Moonshine, along with other local brews and cocktails.

-Discover its hearty cuisine
+ToursDiscover hearty Nashville cuisine

-Come hungry to Nashville © Mayter Scott / Culture Trip
+Nashville-style hot chicken is simply delicious | © Mayter Scott / Culture Trip

 Stay at Music City Hostel

-is a bohemian no-frills hostel that draws backpacking musicians and songwriters from around the globe.
-Boasting a barbecue grill, community garden (where jam sessions are a fixture) and dorms and private rooms that house 30 guests, it’s a cozy and welcoming set-up.
+Inspired by Nashville’s love for music, Music City Hostel is a bohemian no-frills hostel that draws backpacking musicians and songwriters from around the globe.
+It’s a cozy and welcoming set-up with a barbecue grill, community garden (where jam sessions are a fixture) and dorms and private rooms that house 30 guests.

-Much like its Southern counterparts, Memphis is home to thriving arts and blues scenes.
+Much like its other Southern counterparts, Memphis is home to thriving arts and blues scenes.
 Notably, it’s dubbed the Home of Blues and the Birthplace of Rock ‘n’ Roll, having inspired the likes of Elvis Presley and BB King.

-Elvis, Johnny Cash and Tina Turner pooled inspiration from Memphis | © Galit Seligmann / Alamy Stock Photo
+Elvis Presley, Johnny Cash and Tina Turner all pooled inspiration from Memphis | © Galit Seligmann / Alamy Stock Photo

-Brush up on the history of the city
+ToursBrush up on the history of the city

-Memphis is known as the Home of Blues © James Schaedig / Alamy Stock Photo
+Visit Memphis to explore the historic blues scene | © James Schaedig / Alamy Stock Photo

-Stay at Hu.
-Hotel
+Stay at Hu Hotel

 Visit the historic French Quarter

-(Vieux Carré) is the oldest neighborhood of New Orleans.
-Join on this small tour to uncover its eclectic architecture and landmarks such as St Louis Cathedral, Jackson Square and the French Market.
-Expect jazz and dive bars on every corner, with the streets full of artists and musicians.
+Founded in 1718, the French Quarter (Vieux Carré) is the oldest neighborhood in New Orleans.
+Join this small tour to uncover the eclectic architecture and landmarks here such as the St Louis Cathedral, Jackson Square and the French Market.
+Expect jazz and dive bars on every corner, and streets full of artists and musicians.

-St Louis Cathedral is the oldest cathedral in North America | © Randy P Schmidt / Culture Trip
+St Louis Cathedral in New Orleans is the oldest cathedral in North America | © Randy P Schmidt / Culture Trip

 Stay at Ace Hotel

-These recommendations were updated on January 9, 2020 to keep your travel plans fresh.
+These recommendations were updated on June 30, 2021 to keep your travel plans fresh.